- August 30, 2016

 About

-Hue is a single player platformer game.
+Hue is a single player casual platformer game.
 It was developed by Fiddlesticks Games and was released on August 30, 2016.
 It received mostly positive reviews from critics and very positive reviews from players.

-- story521 mentions Positive Neutral Negative
+- story1,162 mentions Positive Neutral Negative

-“Honestly, my one complaint is that during the voice-over story bits, instead of leaving you idle or doing them over actual puzzles, you traverse through a long maze of ladders, stairs, or jumps with no point except to keep you busy and to listen to the story.”
+“Honestly, my one complaint is that during the voice over story bits, instead of leaving you idle or doing them over actual puzzles, you traverse through a long maze of ladders, stairs, or jumps with no point except to keep you busy and to listen to the story.”

 Hue Nintendo Switch Review